vitorjaguat/react-notes/README.md

 ### Dynamic pages (with parameters)

-To create dynamic pages, that serve like a template to render different content, we will name that file using square brackets: `pages/news/[newsId].js`.
-This file will be rendered whenever reaches a path like `our-domain.com/news/something`.
+To create a dynamic page, that act like a template to render different content, we will name that page file using square brackets: `pages/news/[newsId].js`.
+This file will be rendered whenever the user reaches a path like `our-domain.com/news/something`.

 To get the value of 'something', we will use a custom hook, which is built-in inside of `next/router`: `useRouter`.